 Telenor Group reports its non-financial performance based on the internationally accepted framework of Global Reporting Initiative.
 The 2016 report has been prepared in accordance with the GRI Standards: Core option, with an in-depth and targeted reporting focusing on the most material topics to Telenor.

 Carbon Disclosure Project (CDP)

 Along with 4500 other companies around the world, Telenor reports annually to the CDP (formerly the Carbon Disclosure Project) on its performance related to climate change.
 CDP is an internationally accepted framework that urges organisations to measure and disclose their greenhouse gas emissions and climate change strategies in one shared format.
-For the second year in a row, CDP ranked Telenor Group on their global top ranking climate list for 2015.
+For the third year in a row, CDP ranked Telenor Group on their global top ranking climate list for 2016.
 Telenor was the only Norwegian company and the only Nordic telco on CDP’s so called A List – out of a global total of 113 companies in all industry sectors.